 In partnership with Tasmanian public hospital partners, implement innovative models of primary care for people with chronic, complex conditions who are high users of inpatient hospital services.
-The Chronic Complex Care Service, targeting northern Tasmania in the first instance, will reduce preventable hospitalisations for frequently hospital patients most at risk of poor health outcomes.
+The Healthcare Connect Service, targeting northern Tasmania in the first instance, aims to reduce preventable hospitalisations for frequent hospital patients most at risk of poor health outcomes.